cert-manager/website/content/en/docs/usage/certificate.md

 A full list of the fields supported on the Certificate resource can be found in the [API reference documentation](https://docs.cert-manager.io/en/release-0.11/reference/api-docs/#certificatespec-v1alpha2).

+## Key Usages

+cert-manager supports requesting certificates that have a number of custom key usages and extended key usages.
+Although cert-manager will attempt to honor this request, some issuers will remove, add defaults, or otherwise completely ignore the request and is determined on an issuer by issuer basis.
+The `CA` and `SelfSigned` issuer will always return certificates matching the usages you have requested.

+Unless any number of usages has been set, cert-manager will set the default requested usages of "digital signature", "key encipherment", and "server auth". cert-manager will not attempt to request a new certificate if the current certificate does not match the current key usages set.

+An exhaustive list of supported key usages can be found in the [API reference documentation].
+TODO add link to API reference docs to the usages header.

 ## Temporary Certificates whilst Issuing